 When we are ready to remove a protester and lower them to the ground (where this is the only route down), we will ensure they wear a safety harness.
 If they have their own access lines, we may allow the protesters to use these if they are safe, but always under the direct and close control of our at height team.

 Need more information?

-If you have a site where you think you may attract protesters – or already have protesters on site – do get in touch and we can advise you on the next steps.
+If you have a site where you think you may attract protesters – or already have protesters on site – do get in touch and we can advise you on the next steps to evict the protesters.